opencredit/BuddyPress-Invite-Codes/readme.txt

    *   Set the maximum numberof times any specific code can be used
    *   Designate an expiration date after which your codes can no longer be used
    *   Easily edit or delete any code at any time to disable further use
+   *   Set Invite Codes from the front-end of the site when creating new BuddyPress Groups.
    *   Configuration option to require an invite code for site registration
    *   Optionally select one or more default BuddyPress groups that members should automatically join when they register for your site